-Medicare fraud encompasses the false claims act, anti-kickback, Stark and health care fraud statutes.
-Medicare fraud is when an individual knowingly submits a false statement, or makes misrepresentations of fact, to obtain payment from a Federal health care program (Medicare, Medicaid or TRICARE) for which no entitlement would otherwise exist.
-Individuals who knowingly solicit, pay, and/or accept remuneration to induce or reward patient referrals for services or supplies reimbursed by a Federal health care program, may also be guilty of Medicare fraud.
-Additionally, making prohibited referrals for certain designated health services can also result in Medicare fraud.
+Medicare fraud encompasses the false claims act, anti-kickback, Stark and health care fraud statutes, and is when an individual knowingly submits a false statement or makes misrepresentations of fact, to obtain payment from a Federal health care program (Medicare, Medicaid or TRICARE) for which no entitlement would otherwise exist.
+Individuals who knowingly solicit, pay, and/or accept remuneration to induce or reward patient referrals for services or supplies reimbursed by a Federal health care program, may also be guilty of Medicare fraud, along with those making prohibited referrals for certain designated health services.

 Criminal Medicare fraud convictions require proof beyond a reasonable doubt that an individual knowingly and/or willfully submitted a false claim, or engaged in kickbacks or health care fraud.
-However, proof of actual knowledge or specific intent is not required to convict a person for Medicare fraud.
+However, proof of actual knowledge or specific intent is not required for a conviction.
 A person can be convicted if they are found to have acted with deliberate ignorance or reckless disregard of the truth or falsity of the claim.
 In some Medicare fraud cases, the ultimate issue is simply whether the individual acted knowingly and/or willfully.
 In other cases, the issues are much more complex.
-For example, Medicare fraud allegations involving of worthless services, medical necessity or overutilization present an additional question regarding the standard of care.
+For example, Medicare fraud allegations involving worthless services, medical necessity or overutilization present an additional question regarding the standard of care.
 The current government trend is to criminally charge physicians who allegedly prescribe/perform health care services that are not medically necessary.
-Our Medicare fraud attorneys are uniquely suited to defend these claims.
-Our knowledge of conditions of payment, conditions of participation, and over 31 years defending physicians accused of malpractice, gives us the knowledge to understand and apply the standard of care, DRG’s, CPT’s, clinical practice guidelines, conditions of payment, etc. in the defense of our clients.
+Our Medicare fraud defense lawyers are uniquely suited to defend these claims.
+Our knowledge of conditions of payment, conditions of participation, and over 31 years defending physicians accused of malpractice give us the knowledge to understand and apply the standard of care, DRG’s, CPT’s, clinical practice guidelines, conditions of payment, etc. in the defense of our clients.

-In addition to Medicare fraud defense, our Medicare fraud attorneys are experienced in defending charges related to Medicare fraud.
+In addition to defense, our attorneys are experienced in defending charges related fraud.

-Early intervention of a skilled Medicare fraud attorney knowledgeable not only in criminal defense but health law is key.
+Early intervention of a skilled lawyer knowledgeable not only in criminal healthcare defense but health care law is key.
 Medicare fraud prosecutions are highly specific prosecutions lead by the U.S. Attorney’s Health Care Fraud Division.
-Thus, defense of Medicare fraud allegations requires a highly specialized Medicare fraud defense team capable of analyzing a voluminous amount of health data with knowledge of billing practices, compliance issues, and medical necessity.
+Thus, the defense of such allegations requires a team of highly specialized Medicare fraud defense attorneys capable of analyzing a voluminous amount of health data with knowledge of billing practices, compliance issues, and medical necessity.

-Behavioral services agencies: alleged to have commit Medicare fraud for failure to use the proper CPT code resulting in allegations of fraudulent billing.
+Behavioral services agencies: Alleged to have committed Medicare fraud for failure to use the proper CPT code resulting in allegations of fraudulent billing.